 What Is SaaS CRM?

-Let’s get straight to the point—here are the ten SaaS CRM tools dominating the conversation in 2025.
-I’ll break down what each one is great at, who should consider it, standout features, integrations, new updates, pros, cons, and what you’ll pay.
+Let’s get straight to the point.
+Here are the ten SaaS CRM tools dominating the conversation in 2026.
+I’ll break down what each one is great at today, who should consider it this year, standout features, key integrations, the latest 2026 updates, pros, cons, and what you can expect to pay now.

 1. HubSpot CRM